Security-Phoenix-demo/autoconfig/Python script/README.md

 This is based on the logic that Applications (subdomains) are the same as the Service(subdomain).

 This association is achieved via `Deployment_set` element in Application and Service.
+Application and Service that have the same value of `Deployment_set` element will be included in the deployment.
+Deployment is done by application and service names.

 Example:

 ```